apache/commons-rdf/src/site/markdown/userguide.md

 the super-interface for instances that can be used as subject, predicate and object of a [Triple](apidocs/org/apache/commons/rdf/api/Triple.html).

-The RDF term interfaces are arranged in this ty[e hierarchy:
+The RDF term interfaces are arranged in this type hierarchy:

 * [RDFTerm](apidocs/org/apache/commons/rdf/api/RDFTerm.html)
     * [BlankNodeOrIRI](apidocs/org/apache/commons/rdf/api/BlankNodeOrIRI.html)